stasson/vue-mdc-adapter/components/toolbar/README.md

 For the most common use case of flexible headers, the default behavior is as follow :

-- Flexible has a fixed initial height 4 times the default size of mdc-toolbar-row.
+- Flexible has a fixed initial height 4 times the default size of `mdc-toolbar-row`.
 - When it has `flexible-default` behavior, it further defines the background and title movement behavior.

-refer to [MDC Documentation](https://material.io/components/web/catalog/toolbar/#flexible-toolbar-requires-javascript) to customize.
+refer to the [MDC Documentation](https://material.io/components/web/catalog/toolbar/#flexible-toolbar-requires-javascript) to learn about customization options.

 ### Reference